 We welcome and encourage all volunteers.
 Those who would like information on volunteering may call the school's main office.
-When coming into the school, all visitors must enter through the main entrance, check-in at the main office, and secure a visitor pass.
+When coming into the school, all volunteers must enter through the main entrance, check-in at the main office, and secure a visitor pass.
 Entry must be through the front doors during school hours.
+If you are interested in volunteering, please complete the form at the bottom of this page (RH Volunteer Opportunities) and return it to the Sherman Main Office.